Why Your Baby Needs Yogurt in Their Diet (and What to Give Them!)

 Stonyfield blueberry and apple yogurt cups on a kitchen counter.

 Stonyfield Yobaby yogurt is the brand I recommend.
 And I’m not the only one.
-They’re #1 Pediatrician recommended!* Stonyfield Organic Yobaby yogurts are nourishing in nutrients like protein, vitamin D, potassium, and calcium.
+They’re the #1 Pediatrician recommended!* Stonyfield Organic Yobaby yogurts are nourishing in nutrients like protein, vitamin D, potassium, and calcium.
 They’re certified organic, and they have a creamy texture and yummy taste.
 Their organic yogurt means they are made without harmful pesticides, antibiotics, artificial growth hormones, or genetically modified organisms (GMOs).
 Parents can feel good and confident about giving Stonyfield Yobaby yogurt to their babies.

 Baby girl sitting in her high chair eating yogurt from a spoon.